Rodemfr/MicronetToNMEA/README.md

 Power up your Micronet network.

-The first thing to do is to calibrate the RF center frequency to ensure a good range performance of the system : enter menu "Calibrate RF frequency" and follow instructions.
+The first thing to do is to calibrate the RF frequency to ensure a good range performance of the system : enter menu "Calibrate RF frequency" and follow instructions.
 At the end of operations, save the calibration when asked.

 Now, you need to attach MicronetToNMEA to your Micronet network, for this, you have to scan existing networks (menu "Scan Micronet networks").
 It will list all the detected networks in your vincinity (20-30m range max), in decreasing